pingcap/docs/faq/sql-faq.md

 > **Note:**
 >
-> The above are estimated times for the operations.
+> The above is estimated time for the operations.
 The actual time might be different.

 ### Possible reasons why DDL execution is slow

-- In a user session, if there is a non-auto-commit DML statement before a DDL statement, and if the commit operation of the DML statement is slow, it will cause the DDL statement to execute slowly.
+- In a user session, if there is a non-auto-commit DML statement before a DDL statement, and if the commit operation of the non-auto-commit DML statement is slow, it will cause the DDL statement to execute slowly.
 That is, TiDB commits the uncommitted DML statement before executing the DDL statement.

 - When multiple DDL statements are executed together, the execution of the later DDL statements might be slower because they might need to wait in queue.
 Queuing scenarios include:

     - The same type of DDL statements need to be queued.
 For example, both `CREATE TABLE` and `CREATE DATABASE` are general DDL statements, so when both operations are executed at the same time, they need to be queued.
-Since TiDB v6.2.0, parallel DDL statements are supported, but to avoid DDL execution using too many TiDB computing resources, there is also concurrency limit.
+Starting from TiDB v6.2.0, parallel DDL statements are supported, but to avoid DDL execution using too many TiDB computing resources, there is also a concurrency limit.
 Queuing occurs when DDL exceeds the concurrency limit.
-    - The DDL operations performed on the same table have a dependency relationship between.
+    - The DDL operations performed on the same table have a dependency relationship between them.
 The later DDL statement needs to wait for the previous DDL operation to complete.

-- After the cluster is started normally, the execution time of the first DDL operation might be relatively long because the DDL module is electing the DDL owner.
+- After the cluster is started normally, the execution time of the first DDL operation might be relatively long because the DDL module is electing the DDL Owner.

 - TiDB is terminated, which causes TiDB to not able to communicate with PD normally (including power-off situations).
 Or TiDB is terminated by the `kill -9` command, which causes TiDB to not timely clear the registration data from PD.